Many questions but few answers in congressional hearing on Maui's wildfire and electric provider

 Gleoge’s son and daughter, Jon Gleoge and Andrea Wheeler, also submitted testimony, saying the details of their father and Rans’ attempt to flee the fire “remain shrouded in uncertainty.”

-The committee declined to hear in-person testimony from the victims, though they attended.
+They wrote that they are angry the committee did not allow even one victim to testify.

-“We are disappointed and angry that you did not feel it necessary to hear the voice of even one victim,” they wrote.
-“Caring would be giving time to hear at least one or two stories.”
+“Caring would be giving time to hear at least one or two stories,” they said.

 Griffith, Energy and Commerce Committee chair Rep. Cathy McMorris Rodgers and Energy, Climate and Grid Security Subcommittee chair Rep. Jeff Duncan — all Republicans — also questioned Kimura, Asuncion and Glick about the cause of the fire in a letter sent Aug.
 30.

-The letter included 10 questions about the sequence of events on the day of the fire, efforts to mitigate fire risks posed by the electrical grid, the fire investigation and other issues.
+The letter included 10 questions about the sequence of events on the day of the fire, efforts to mitigate fire risks posed by the electrical grid, the fire investigation and other matters.

-Kimura has acknowledged that Hawaiian Electric's downed lines caused the initial fire, but she wrote that the fire department said it extinguished that blaze and that the lines had been de-energized for more than six hours when the fire flared up in the same area again.
-She called the 3 p.m. blaze the "Afternoon Fire," implying it was separate from the morning blaze — and wrote that its cause had not been determined.
+Kimura acknowledged Hawaiian Electric's downed lines caused the initial fire, but said the lines had been de-energized for more than six hours when it flared up in the same area again.
+She called the 3 p.m. blaze the "Afternoon Fire," implying it was separate from the morning blaze — and emphasized that its cause has not been determined.

-Whether the lines were fully de-energized — meaning they were not transmitting any electrical voltage — might still be in question.
-At least one Lahaina resident told The Associated Press that their power came back on around 2 p.m., and Maui Police Chief John Pelletier has said that his officers were trying to keep people from driving over live power lines later that afternoon as residents fled the burning town.
+Whether the lines were fully de-energized might still be in question.
+At least one Lahaina resident told AP their power came back on around 2 p.m., and Maui Police Chief John Pelletier has said his officers were trying to keep people from driving over live power lines later that afternoon as they fled.

-Rep. Frank Pallone, a Democrat from New Jersey, warned that if Congress does not act soon that the federal government will shut down and leave residents of Hawaii without the financial assistance needed to cope with the crisis.
-Scores of people were left without homes and jobs following the fire.
+Rep. Frank Pallone, a Democrat from New Jersey, warned that if Congress does not act before a looming federal government shutdown, residents could be left without the financial assistance needed to cope with the crisis.
+Scores of people were have lost homes and jobs.

-Pallone said a “reckless government shutdown, which we know is imminent,” would dramatically slow Maui’s recovery effort.
+A “reckless government shutdown, which we know is imminent,” would dramatically slow Maui’s recovery effort, Pallone said.

 Associated Press reporter Michael Biesecker contributed from New York.